wzf2000/MACRec/readme.md

         - `reward_update.py`: The task for calculating the reward function for the RLHF.
         - `rlhf.py`: The task for training the *Reflector* with the PPO algorithm.
         - `sample.py`: The task for sampling from the dataset.
-        - `test.py`: The task for evaluate the system on few-shot data samples.
+        - `test.py`: The task for evaluating the system on few-shot data samples.
 The task is inherited from `evaluate.py`.
     - `utils/`: Some useful functions are defined here.
 - `config/`: The config folder.
     - `api-config.json`: Used for OpenAI-like APIs' configuration.
 We give an example for the configuration, named `api-config-example.json`.